jiaxin9271/MECES-VLMA/readme.md

 - backbone: To save the trained models.
 - config: The configuration file.
-- method: The data sets, such as MiniImageNet, Omniglot, CIFAR-FS, FC-100.
-- model: The main files of the code, including the dataset and MECES-VLMA models.
+- method: The main files of the code, including the dataset and MECES-VLMA models.
-- trainer:
 - utils:
 - vcache:
 - main.py: Program entrance.